Leadership games develop your skill set so you can be an effective leader. There are primarily two different ways to enhance your abilities.

 When choosing a leadership game, you should keep the following in mind:

-Games are geared toward different segments and demographics.
+Games are for different segments and demographics.
 Although a game might be fun, it may not be age appropriate or professional.

 If a game is not right for your audience, consider making modifications.
 Sometimes it is fun and refreshing to create your own game.
 Use another game as an outline that will guide you in tailoring to your audience.